 Just before something starts pounding at Theo's door, we see the house, then the stairs, then Eleanor.
-But have you noticed that we see a head in the stairs?
+But have you noticed that we see a face in the stairs?
 More light will reveal it...

 Wouldn't you say that the canopy, suddenly the mouth of a threatening monster, a devouring organism, is about to swallow Eleanor?

 It's very brief and it's a very dark scene so you might have missed it too.
 The taxi that takes Mrs. Markway to Hill House is branded "NOrth hills 60700".
 A fan kindled confirmed that this was a phone number.
 In Massachusetts then, phone numbers were preceded by a section name.
 The first two letters were capitalized and stood for numbers corresponding to those of rotary phones of the time.
 Mystery solved!

 The ugly wool patchwork blanket is on the rocking chair when the companion is watching over the old Abigail...